industrial-optimization-group/DESDEO/README.md

 ### From PyPI using pip ###

-You can [install desdeo from PyPI](https://pypi.org/project/desdeo/) by using the following command:
+You can [install desdeo from PyPI](https://pypi.org/project/desdeo/) by running the following command in a terminal:

-  $ pip install desdeo
+    pip install desdeo

 ## Background ##